 Shirley’s four Golden Globes nominations were for Best Supporting Actress for Elmer Gantry, Best Motion Picture Actress for The Music Man, and two for Best TV Actress for her portrayal of Shirley Partridge on “The Partridge Family.”
 Shirley has also been nominated for 3 Emmy Awards.
 In 1970 she was nominated for Outstanding Single Performance by an Actress in a Leading Role for her role in Silent Night, Lonely Night; in 2006 for Outstanding Supporting Actress in a Miniseries or a Movie for her role of Aunt Batty in Hidden Places andin 2010 for Outstanding Guest Actress in a Drama Series for her role of Lola Zellman on The Cleaner.

-You can now catch Shirley touring the county in J. Cast Productions’ of Love Letters with entertainer/humorist and husband Marty Ingels when her shooting schedule allows.
+Shirley had toured the county since 1996 in J. Cast Productions’ of Love Letters with entertainer/humorist and late husband Marty Ingels.

 Love Letters Storyline